Existence and Regularity for an Energy Maximization Problem in Two Dimensions

 We then have the following.

-THEOREM 9.
-Consider the semiclassical limit ($\hbar \to 0$) of the solution of (9)-(10) with bell-shaped initial data.
+THEOREM A.2.
+Consider the semiclassical limit ($\hbar \to 0$) of the solution of (9)-(10) (that is the initial value problem for the focusing NLS with parameter $\hbar$) with bell-shaped initial data.
 Replace the initial data by the so-called soliton ensembles data (as introduced in [3]) defined by replacing the scattering data for $\psi (x,0)= \psi_0(x)$ by their WKB-approximation.
 Assume, for simplicity, that the spectral density of eigenvalues satisfies conditions (1).

 Then, asymptotically as $\hbar \to 0$, the solution $\psi (x,t)$ admits a "finite genus description", in the sense of Theorem A.1.